Step-by-Step GHG Protocol Scope 3 Geospatial Calculation

 if gdf.crs is None:

-raise ValueError("GeoDataFrame must have a defined CRS before projection.")
+raise ValueError("GeoDataFrame must declare a CRS before projection.")

 transformer = Transformer.from_crs(